 NOTE: In order to see “Canada 2019-2020” as an option in the Daily drop-down list, the Weather Updater must have been executed.
 Alternatively, select the Download Weather option in the Weather Generator and then select “Canada_2019-2020.zip”.
 This should now appear in the Daily drop-down list.

+Because the end of the actual year is stochastic, we have to define replications.
 Type 10 in Replication and click OK to save.